Damascus Steel Knives - INFO & SHOP

 A sharp Damascus blade even passes the “hair test.”
 Here, a single hair, without keeping it taut, can be cut in half.

-How Damascus Steel is Made - A Brief History of Forging
+How Damascus Steel is Made - A Brief History of Wootz Steel Forging

-A technology of Damascus steel making is originating from the middle east – India, Sri Lanka, Persia, and Syria, where Damascus steel blades were produced from the 3rd century to 17th-century A.C.
+A technology of Damascene steel making is originating from the middle east – India, Sri Lanka, Persia, and Syria, where the first laminated blades were produced from the 3rd century to 17th-century A.C.

-First known Damascus blades were made from Wootz steel originating from India.
-Wootz steel was quite legendary and was at that time centuries ahead of other steel types.
-The technology of production was for long centuries kept as a secret and was a mystery to the western world.
+At that time knives and swords were made from Wootz steel originating from India.
+Wootz steel was quite legendary and was centuries ahead of other steel types.
+The technology of production was kept as a secret and was a mystery to the western world.

 The Wootz steel was produced by fusing and hammering two types of steel or alloy together, then re-folding and striking it again.
 Steel was folded many times, creating ever finer patterns in the ingots which were then used to forge knives, swords and other blades.